THURSDAY, May 18, 2017

 If Plan A is to turn things around or otherwise save the world (human technoindustrial society), then Plan B is to preserve information, the highest value product of the past seven thousand years of human history—that which is of the highest transformity, and pay it forward to allow for the possibility of rebuilding after collapse in such a way as to avoid repeating the (unplanned) pattern of overshoot and collapse.
 This involves developing a human readable script with a Rosetta book to enable individual humans, perhaps speaking no existing language, to teach themselves to read the script containing vital information centered on understanding energy principles and how complex systems work, i.e. to become ecolate humans as well as literate and numerate.

-Since only a tiny fraction of humans can take an interest in Plan B or make it their life's work, having a Plan A that might actually work is important.
-Given that Plan A will be easier to sell and that any Plan A could fail, some support is likely to be extended from the Plan A community to help develop a Plan B by supporting/encouraging those who focus their endeavors on preparing 'information packages for the contingency of restart after crashing.'
+Since only a tiny fraction of humans can take an interest in Plan B or make it their life's work, having a Plan A that might actually work is essential.
+Given that Plan A will be easier to sell to the public and that any Plan A could fail, some support is likely to be extended from the Plan A community to help develop a Plan B by supporting/encouraging those who focus their endeavors on preparing 'information packages for the contingency of restart after crashing.' — H.T.
+Odum

 So let's envision a Plan A that might work.
 Individuals as concerned citizens can protest against unsustainable denial (and spread information thereby).
 Concerned citizens, in most democracies, can run for office.
 Their campaign can serve to educate the public and their intelligentsia about 'ecolate' concerns.
 Initially, and likely for years to come, 99+% of the public will have no 'ecolate' concerns.
 Candidates can expect less than 1% voter support, which is irrelevant as the initial goal would not be to be elected to local, state, or national office.
 Candidates would self-select to run to spread ecolate memes/concerns, as embodied in an Ecolate Party Platform, in the marketplace of ideas where, initially, there would predictably be no buyers.
-The plan would assume that in the relatively near future (a few decades is likely) humans will have 'a teachable moment' when those who have been talking the ecolate talk, those who can think more than a decade ahead, can say, 'we told you so' and will be accorded some attention.
-What event or development may trigger the 'teachable moment' or when the moment might arise is unpredictable, but such an occurrence in the 21st century is not only possible, it is likely, arguably inevitable.
-The ecolate do not require certitudes.
+The plan would assume that in the relatively near future (a few decades is likely) humans will have 'a teachable moment' when those who have been talking the ecolate talk, those who can actually think more than a decade ahead, can say, 'we told you so' as a reminder to the public to 'think about it' instead of wallowing in denial, obfuscation, the marginalization of 'real solutions' and rallying behind demagogues with 'solutions' as-usual.
+The 'ecolate' may be accorded some attention or credibility when humanity is looking over the precipice.
+What event or development may trigger the 'teachable moment' or when the moment might arise is unpredictable, but such an occurrence in the 21st century is not only possible, it is likely, arguably inevitable—the ecolate do not require certitudes.
 Considering the possibility and preparing for the teachable moment is doable.
 Individuals can do it without waiting for there to be an Ecolate Party other than as a platform of policies that might actually work.

 In so far as possible, all proposed policies would be tested on as large a scale as possible.
-The apolitical Ecolate Party, education and research based, would consist of planners/designers who step up to the plate to work in a self-organizing meritocracy (informal think-tanks) to design systems that operate within biophysical limits to maximize empower for all (the non-humanocentric system of Nature).
-Designers will depend upon testers who serve to test the designers' best guesses.
-The third pillar of the Ecolate Party would be the educators who run for office or 'protest'.
+The apolitical Ecolate non-Movement, education and research based, would consist of planners/designers (as first pillar) who step up to the plate to work in a self-organizing meritocracy (informal think-tanks) to design systems that operate within biophysical limits to maximize empower (within the non-humanocentric system of Nature).
+Designers will depend upon testers (as second pillar) who serve to test the scientist/engineer designers' best guesses by living in 'ecolate' households or communities or watersheds communities.
+The third pillar of the Ecolate Network would be the educators who run for office or 'protest'.
 Candidates will be unelectable until just prior to the teachable moment.
 If elected and a sufficient majority of ecolate candidates needed to change the political system foundationally are not elected, then all elected ecolate candidates would refuse to serve.